 Random fact: before becoming a yoga instructor, I was a dog groomer.
 I love animals!

 What Breanna teaches at SOUND: Core Flow Yoga, Flow Yoga, Gentle Yoga & Meditation

 About Lauren: Lauren is a former dancer with 18 years of training and competition under her belt.
 She started practicing yoga in 2005 while she was living in Manhattan.
 Lauren was looking for a way to stay in shape while also finding an escape from the high-paced city life.
 From her first class, she was hooked and knew she would be an instructor one day.
 Lauren completed her RYT-200 training in 2010 at Kusala Yoga in Greenpoint, Brooklyn and started teaching part-time while also working at her fashion industry job almost immediately.
-Lauren has two daughters and is currently working on her Pilates mat certification and also teaches barre fitness classes.
+Lauren has two daughters and is also a certified Pilates and Barre instructor.